droglenc/NCMTH107/modules/RE/2Samplet_RevEx.md

 ## Pork Quality
 <img src="zimgs/pork-stamp.jpg" alt="Pork" class="img-right">

 A pig diet manufacturer wants to determine if the backfat thickness differs between pigs raised on two different diets.
 Backfat thickness is an indicator of pork quality; smaller thicknesses mean better quality.
 A group of 24 pigs was randomly allocated to two groups which differed only in the diet received.
-Test the results from this experiment to see if a difference in backfat thickness is evident at the 5% level.
+Test the results from this experiment to see if a difference in backfat thickness (cm) is evident at the 5% level.
 Note that Levene's test p-value is 0.532.

 ```
          Var Diet  N   Mean Median  StDev SE Mean  Min  Max